syncfusion-content/blazor-docs/blazor/chart/getting-started-server.md

 <!-- markdownlint-disable MD040 -->

-# Getting Started with Blazor Charts
+# Getting Started for Server in Blazor Charts Component

 This section briefly explains about how to include a `Chart` in your Blazor Server-Side application.
 You can refer [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for the introduction and configuring the common specifications.